-Includes 8 subsections that support an outcome where people participate in the development of their pathway to wellbeing, and receive timely assessment, followed by services that are planned, coordinated, and delivered in a manner that is tailored to their needs.
+ncludes 8 subsections that support an outcome where people participate in the development Subsections 0 f their pathway to wellbeing, and receive timely assessment, followed by services that are applicable to this þ lanned, coordinated, and delivered in a manner that is tailored to their needs. service fully attained.